FAQ - Answers to your questions!

 Yes, and increasingly so!
 The list can be found here.

-Can I visit the workshop in Neuilly and see the creations?
+Is it possible to visit the Neuilly workshop and see the creations?

-The workshop is not a store, but it can be visited by appointment by sending me an email or a message via the contact form.
+The workshop is not a shop, but it can be visited by appointment by sending me an email or a message via the contact form.

-If a question is missing from this list, please don't hesitate to ask me, and I'll add it!
+If a question is missing from this list, please don't hesitate to ask me, and I will add it!